In the family of Latin languages, Galician-Portuguese may be the mother, as it is a part of most other European languages.

 Learning Portuguese gives you the chance to work internationally.

-We know you are dying to pack your bags and get to a country where you can communicate with a people who is already celebrating 8 centuries of existence.
+We know you are dying to pack your bags and get to Portugal where you can communicate with people on the beaches of the Algarve and the streets of Lisbon.

 The former African Portuguese colonies offer a unique version of Portuguese with their use of a patois in Guinea Bissau, Mozambique, Cape Verde, and Sao Tome and Principe.

-Traveling there is a way to establish your language skills while traveling.
+Traveling there is a way to polish up your language skills by practising with native speakers.

 Latin America, another popular destination for Portuguese-speakers, is home to Brazil, the largest Portuguese-speaking nation in the world – with nearly 200 million speakers – in which one will no doubt reach fluency level in Portuguese.